 There are two primary components of an FCPA violation.
-The first is the bribe itself and the second is book- and record-keeping requirements to ensure compliance with FCPA.
-Civil FCPA penalties start at $10,000 for individuals and corporations, and criminal penalties start at $100,000 and five years in prison for bribery and $5 million and 20 years in prison for book- and record-keeping for individuals and $2 million for bribery and $25 million for book- and record-keeping for corporations.
-Those numbers are often at the low end of monetary sanctions over the last several years in which the average sanction totals have shot up to more than $200 million per corporation, on average.
+The first is the bribe itself and the second is the violation of book- and record-keeping requirements.
+Civil FCPA penalties start at $10,000 for individuals and corporations.
+Criminal penalties start at $100,000 and five years in prison for bribery and $5 million and 20 years in prison for book- and record-keeping violations for individuals; and $2 million for bribery and $25 million for book- and record-keeping for corporations.
+Those numbers have been at the low end of monetary sanctions, however; average sanctions in 2020, for example, were over US$440 million per corporation.

 How FCPA violations show up in your spend

 Even if you run a tight ship from a compliance standpoint, spend-related FCPA violations can still show up in your spend.
-In certain circumstances, otherwise perfectly legitimate payments can constitute a violation, and they can take many forms, including cash, stock, gifts, meals, or anything of value.
-When performing anti-bribery and corruption due diligence in your spend systems, it’s critical to review employee T&E expenses, every invoice in your spend automation systems, and even supplier, partner, agent, and employee contracts that can contain indicators of bribery such as offers of stock or options that may never pass through your payables system.
+In certain circumstances, otherwise-legitimate payments can constitute a violation, and they can take many forms, including cash, stock, gifts, meals, or anything of value.
+When performing anti-bribery and corruption due diligence checks in your spend systems, it’s critical to review employee T&E expenses and every invoice in your spend automation systems that can contain indicators of bribery, such as offers of stock or options that may never pass through your payables system.
 Here are just a few ways FCPA violations can lurk in your spend.

 Payments related to sales

-Payments related to business ease, e.g., exports and licenses
+Payments related to business ease, such as exports and licenses

 Some foreign countries have rules, fees, and taxes associated with business activity such as imports and exports.
 The bureaucrats who manage these are in a position to extract bribes from companies that are trying to move quickly and do business.
 Keep a close eye on payments related to this part of your business.
-Even if you don’t see evidence in the actual payments, if you find that you are able to be more efficient or advance more quickly than expected, it’s worth digging in and performing an FCPA audit.
+If you find that projects are advancing more quickly than expected, it’s worth digging in and performing an FCPA audit.

 Employment and internships